This article contains affiliate links. If you make a purchase through these links, we may earn a small commission at no extra cost to you. Learn more.

 Heat Safety and Temperature Monitoring

-A number of cat-owning full-timers use remote temperature sensors — RV Whisper and devices like Temp Stick (a WiFi/cellular sensor with app-based alerts) allow owners to monitor interior temperature from a distance while at an attraction or visitor center.
-Many national park campgrounds, including sites at Shenandoah (Loft Mountain, Mathews Arm) and Acadia (Blackwoods, Seawall), place RVs in partly shaded loops — full-timers in cat-travel threads specifically recommend requesting shaded hookup sites when traveling with heat-sensitive pets.
+Remote temperature sensors are a common solution among cat-owning full-timers.
+Devices like Temp Stick (a WiFi and cellular sensor with app-based alerts) and the RV Whisper system allow owners to monitor interior readings from a distance while at an attraction or visitor center.
+Many national park campgrounds, including loops at Shenandoah (Loft Mountain, Mathews Arm) and Acadia (Blackwoods, Seawall), place RVs in partly shaded sites.
+Full-timers in cat-travel threads specifically recommend requesting shaded hookup sites when traveling with heat-sensitive pets.

 Familiar Comfort Items

 Bring the cat's existing bedding, a favorite toy, and an unwashed item of clothing.
 Owner feedback across RV pet forums consistently points to scent familiarity as the most effective settling tool in a new space.
-Placing bedding at an elevated spot with sight lines into the main living area — cats prefer to monitor from height — tends to produce faster settling than floor-level placement, according to reports in full-timer cat communities.
+Placing bedding at an elevated spot with sight lines into the main living area tends to produce faster settling than floor-level placement, according to reports in full-timer cat communities.
+Cats prefer to monitor from height, and a perch near a window with a view of the campsite is frequently cited as a reliable calming setup across those threads.

 Most experienced cat RVers keep cats in a secured carrier during travel rather than loose in the cab.
-A spooked cat loose in a moving cab is a genuine safety risk for both cat and driver.
-A soft-sided carrier secured with a seatbelt or cargo strap is the approach reported across full-timer communities.
+A spooked cat loose in a moving vehicle is a genuine safety hazard for both the cat and the driver.
+Full-timer communities on iRV2 and r/fulltimervliving describe using soft-sided carriers secured with a seatbelt or cargo strap, positioned away from direct sunlight and angled so the cat has a sightline toward familiar faces in the cab.

-After arriving at a site and closing all doors and windows, owners report that cats typically investigate the space before settling — how long that takes varies considerably by individual cat and by how many trips the cat has made.
-Cats on their first trip often take longer to relax than those with several trips behind them, based on the pattern described repeatedly in r/fulltimervliving cat-travel threads.
+After arriving at a site and closing all doors and windows, cats typically investigate the space before settling.
+How long that takes varies considerably by individual cat and by how many trips they have made.
+First-timers often take noticeably longer to relax than cats with several drives behind them.
+Full-timers on r/fulltimervliving cat-travel threads report that by the third or fourth trip, most cats begin to treat arrival as a recognizable routine rather than a disruption, moving directly to a preferred perch rather than hiding.

 Campground and National Park Pet Policies